Hamed-LAOUZ/Novel-CNN-MLP-approach-for-Irrigation-Prediction/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute the code for **non-commercial** purposes.
-If you use this code in your research, please cite this repository.
+If you use this code in your research, please cite this repository. -Will be licensed soon--

 ## Disclaimer